 The UAE has embraced digital learning platforms in a big way.
 From smart learning initiatives in schools to universities offering blended learning, technology is now an integral part of the classroom experience.

-Universities are also investing in learning analytics, using student data to track progress, identify challenges early and improve outcomes.
+Universities are also investing in learning analytics, using student data to track progress, identify challenges early, and improve outcomes.
 For students, this translates into a more personalised learning journey and better academic support when needed.

 Tip for students: Look for universities that combine strong in-person teaching with digital tools.
 It shows they are serious about innovation and student outcomes.